greenheartgames/gdt-modAPI/README.md

 This is the official Modding API mod that ships with Game Dev Tycoon version 1.4.5+

-The goal of this mod is to provide convenient methods to the game for other mods.
+It is a set of [add-on methods and documentation](https://github.com/greenheartgames/gdt-modAPI/wiki "Wiki") to make the implementation of other mods easier.

-Pull requests more than welcome.
+Pull requests are more than welcome.

 ##Wiki